StefanKopieczek/bashtools/README.md

 bashtools
 =========

-Collection of useful bash tools I've written
+Bashtools is a collection of useful tools for BASH.

+It's powerful and easy to set up - just add one line to your .bashrc and you're away!

 Requirements
 ============